-Specific Area Location Balancing Services Provider (BSP) participation data submission to the TSO Section 3 The necessary data items needed from BSPs to participate in TERRE • The processes (e.g. systems) by which these are submitted to the GB TSO The approach for parties to be dispatched by the TSO once activated by TERRE Dispatch Methodology Section 3 • The dispatch processes for TERRE activations (including timings), and consider the interactions with the Balancing Mechanism.
-Participation by non-BM and Aggregators/Virtual Section 3 PPMs • Confirmation of whether proposals are fit for purpose for smaller parties (i.e. those who may not existing or future Balancing Mechanism participants), as well as aggregators.

-Specific Area Pre-qualification and enabling participation Set out the pre-qualification requirements for GB participation in TERRE, including any minimum technical requirements specified in other EU Location Section 3 regulatory frameworks TERRE Coordination with DNOs and BSCCo Confirm: Any Grid Code obligations required for the GB TSO Section 3 Any Glid Code obligations required for the GB TSO and DNOs to coordinate to manage participation from distribution-connected BSPs, as well as any reporting obligations to the BSCCo, based on actions taken by the GB TSO for TERRE etc. Reporting to individual bodies, to the Market as a whole, and to Regulatory bodies Describe the expected new flow of information required to support TERRE Section 3
+Specific Area Location in the report Balancing Services Provider (BSP) participation data submission to the TSO The necessary data items needed from BSPs to participate in TERRE The processes (e.g. systems) by which these are submitted to the GB TSO The approach for parties to be dispatched by the TSO once activated by TERRE Section 3 of the Report Dispatch Methodology The dispatch processes for TERRE activations (including timings), and consider the interactions with the Balancing Mechanism.
+Section 3 of the Report Participation by non-BM and Aggregators/Virtual PPMs Confirmation of whether proposals are fit for purpose for smaller parties (i.e. those who may not existing or future Balancing Mechanism participants), as well as aggregators.
+Pre-qualification and enabling participation Set out the pre-qualification requirements for GB participation in TERRE, including any minimum technical requirements specified in other EU regulatory frameworks Section 3 of the Report Section 3 of the Report TERRE Coordination with DNOs and BSCCo Confirm: Any Grid Code obligations required for the GB TSO and DNOs to coordinate to manage participation from distribution-connected BSPs, as well as any reporting obligations to the BSCCo, based on actions taken by the GB TSO for TERRE etc. Section 3 of the Report Reporting to individual bodies, to the Market as a whole, and to Regulatory bodies • Describe the expected new flow of information required to support TERRE Section 3 of the Report